MohamedGalal-2/From-Nand-To-Tetris/README.md

 ### Description
 This repository contains my own work during studying this course and all my project files.

-The Nand2Tetris course is a hands-on, project-based course that takes us through the process of building a modern computer system from the ground up.
-The course teaches the fundamental principles and techniques used in computer hardware and software design.

 ### Resources

 * [Course website](http://nand2tetris.org)